Departments & Organizations

 Stem Cell Center, Yale: Fertilization and Embryogenesis

-Dr. Pasquale Patrizio received his medical training at the Universita' Studi Napoli Federico II and his Masters in Bioethics at the University of Pennsylvania.
-He completed his Residency in OB/GYN-Reproductive Endocrinology at the Universita' Studi Napoli Federico II and completed also a Residency in Andrology-Male Reproduction at the Universita' Studi in Pisa, Italy.
-In the United States, he completed a Residency in Obstetrics and Gynecology and a Fellowship in Reproductive Endocrinology and Infertility at the University of California, Irvine.
+Patrizio received his medical degree at the University of Naples in Italy and his Master of Science in Bioethics at the University of Pennsylvania.
+He completed his residency in Ob/Gyn-Reproductive Endocrinology at the University of Naples and a second residency in Andrology-Male Reproduction at the University of Pisa in Pisa, Italy.
+Back in the United States, he completed a residency in Obstetrics and Gynecology and a fellowship in Reproductive Endocrinology and Infertility at the University of California, Irvine.

-Dr. Patrizio is Board Certified in OB/GYN, Reproductive Endocrinology and Infertility and Andrology and has published more than 400 scientific papers and an Atlas textbook for assisted reproduction.
-He is on the editorial board of many journals and has lectured worldwide on many areas of reproductive medicine.
+Dr. Patrizio is board certified in Obstetrics and Gynecology, Reproductive Endocrinology and Infertility and Andrology.
+He has published more than 400 scientific papers and four books including an Atlas textbook for assisted reproduction.
+He has lectured worldwide on various areas of reproductive medicine.
+In 2013, he was recognized in the top 1% of reproductive endocrinologists in the United States.

 Education & Training